 This will depend upon nature of the information you have asked for.
 If you have requested personal information about yourself then we should respond to your request within 1 calendar month from the point at which your request and identity has been verified.

 For other requests you have a right to receive the information, or receive a valid refusal, within 20 working days, unless we need clarification.
-For some complex environmental requests it may take up to 40 working days.

 Our publication scheme